MarxMustermann/OfMiceAndMechs/README.md

 ## biggest current issue

-The biggest issue currently is that the game doesn't feel like a game yet.

 * The game looks good enough for me and the mechanics work most of the time, too.
 * The cutscenes need more work but they are ok for now, too.
 * there is a lot of storytelling (in relation to other content)